proofit404/dependencies/docs/usage.md

 ## Preparations

 Before we start to inject dependencies lets define code which needs this dependencies.
+Also, lets add some behavior to your robot.

 ```pycon